togethercomputer/OpenChatKit/training/README.md

 - `--net-interface`: Network interface.
 Should be consistent with `GLOO_SOCKET_IFNAME` and `NCCL_SOCKET_IFNAME`.

 The following arguments can be tuned / changed:
+- `--train-log-backend `: How to log the training info. {print, loguru, wandb}.
 - `--optimizer`: Optimizer type. {adam, 8bit-adam} (8bit-adam requires `pip install bitsandbytes`)
 - `--load-pretrained-model`: Whether to load model weights.
 Usually `true`.
 - `--task-name`: The task name or the path of a `jsonl` file.
 For multi-task training separate task names by `,`.